JosephSerUSP/Sillnight-Github/documentation/engineArchitectureDesignDocument.md

     *   Reads `$gameParty`.
 Draws items based on data.
 3.  **Refactor `Scene_Explore`.**
     *   Instead of calling `Systems.Explore.render`, it should contain a `Spriteset_Map` and a `Window_HUD`.
+**Note:** The initial refactor is complete, but interactivity is still being restored to the modals.

 ### Phase 4: Battle System Integration
 1.  **Create `Spriteset_Battle`.**